-Beyond the Caribbean, the need for transatlantic collaboration, including impacted countries/territories from both the Caribbean and West Africa has been highlighted in numerous meetings, conferences and webinars.
+Beyond the Caribbean, the need for transatlantic collaboration, including impacted countries/ territories from both the Caribbean and West Africa has been highlighted in numerous meetings, conferences and webinars.
 While there are some collaborations that have begun, this remains an area in need of strengthening.

-9. The contribution of the SPAW Protocol to the strategy
+CONTRIBUTION OF THE CARTAGENA CONVENTION TO THE STRATEGY

-- 1. Cooperation: Facilitate regional cooperation and guide national action to protect and sustainably manage ecosystems and species of national and regional concern: that may be affected by the Sargassum influx.
-This can be achieved through the CLME+ Strategic Action Programme (SAP) Interim Coordination Mechanism. - Data: Ongoing cooperation with the IOCARIBE Oil Spills and Sargassum EWS, USF, Texas A&M University, CONABIO, NOAA-AOML, USM and UWI-CERMES for Sargassum early prediction systems. - 3.
-Planning and Policy: Emphasis on ecosystem-management approach, linked primarily via the EBM Italian Project and the CLME+ project. - 4.
-Provide guidance to implement provisions of related and broader agreements. - 5.
-Capacity building and Outreach: Emphasis on capacity building, public education and awareness, community participation, scientific information specifically through the Sargasso Forum and Parties participation in the Scientific and Technical Advisory Committee (STAC). - 6.
-Active Working Group on Sargassum to advise regional decision makers by preparing Scientific and Technical Advisory Committee (STAC) documents to be endorsed politically at the COP. - 7.
+COOPERATION: Facilitate regional cooperation and guide national action to protect and sustainably manage ecosystems and species of national and regional concern: that may be affected by the Sargassum influx.
+This can be achieved through the CLME+ Strategic Action Programme (SAP) Interim Coordination Mechanism.

+DATA: Ongoing cooperation with the IOCARIBE Oil Spills and Sargassum EWS, USF, Texas A&M University, CONABIO, NOAA-AOML, USM and UWI-CERMES for Sargassum early prediction systems.

+PLANNING AND POLICY: Emphasis on ecosystem-management approach, linked primarily via the EBM Italian Project, the CLME+ project and UN Decades on Ecosystem Restoration and Ocean Science.

+Provide guidance to implement provisions of related and broader agreements.

+CAPACITY BUILDING AND OUTREACH: Emphasis on capacity building, public education and awareness, community participation, scientific information specifically through the Sargasso Forum and Parties participation in the Scientific and Technical Advisory Committee (STAC).

+Active Working Group on Sargassum to advise regional decision makers by preparing Scientific and Technical Advisory Committee (STAC) documents to be endorsed politically at the COP.

 Link with the Abidjan Convention to coordinate a Transatlantic action.

-8. ONE UN approach aiming to build synergies and promote coordination and efficient use of resources.
+ONE UN approach aiming to build synergies and promote coordination and efficient use of resources.